nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

 # Troubleshooting
 ## Buttons and/or tracking aren't working properly
-*If this happens after uninstalling DynamicOpenVR, please see [Removing DynamicOpenVR](TROUBLESHOOTING.md#removing-dynamicopenvr).*
+*If this happens after uninstalling DynamicOpenVR, please see [Completely Removing DynamicOpenVR](TROUBLESHOOTING.md#completely-removing-dynamicopenvr).*

+Input or tracking not working are usually a symptom of missing or broken input bindings.
+Follow the instructions below to diagnose this kind of issue.

 ### Diagnosing issues with bindings
 1. Start Beat Saber.